msteen/nix-prefetch/README.md

 * Automatically calls `callPackage { }` whenever this is applicable.

-* Monkey patches the fetchers to not ignore certificate validity checking, to reduce the risk of man-in-the-middle (MITM) attacks when prefetching.
+* Monkey patches the fetchers (via an overlay) to not ignore certificate validity checking, to reduce the risk of man-in-the-middle (MITM) attacks when prefetching.

 * Automatically determines the default Git revision when none have been given.